cloudfoundry/diego-release/examples/minimal-aws/README.md

 ### Generate SSH Proxy Host Key and Fingerprint

+Run the following to generate a host key for the SSH proxy.
+When prompted for the key passphrase, hit 'enter' to set no passphrase.

 ```bash
 ssh-keygen -f ssh-proxy-host-key.pem
 ```

 If the local `ssh-keygen` supports the `-E` flag, as it does on OS X 10.11 El Capitan or Ubuntu 16.04 Xenial Xerus, generate the MD5 fingerprint of the public host key as follows:

 ```bash
 ssh-keygen -lf ssh-proxy-host-key.pem.pub -E md5 | cut -d ' ' -f2 | sed 's/MD5://g' > ssh-proxy-host-key-fingerprint
 ```

 Otherwise, generate the MD5 fingerprint as follows:

 ```bash
 ssh-keygen -lf ssh-proxy-host-key.pem.pub | cut -d ' ' -f2 > ssh-proxy-host-key-fingerprint
 ```

 The `ssh-proxy-host-key.pem` file contains the PEM-encoded private host key for the Diego manifest, and the `ssh-proxy-host-key-fingerprint` file contains the MD5 fingerprint of the public host key.
 You will later copy these values into stubs for generating the CF and Diego manifests.

-Replace REPLACE_WITH_SSH_HOST_KEY in the example diego manifest with the contents of `ssh-proxy-host-key.pem`.
+Replace REPLACE_WITH_SSH_HOST_KEY in the example diego manifest with the contents of `ssh-proxy-host-key.pem`, making sure to indent the contents correctly for the YAML literal block.

 ### Modify the CF Manifest with Diego Properties